Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

-\textbf{Limited Reasoning Ability.} LLMs have demonstrated decent performance on some basic logical reasoning tasks when provided with question-answer examples for reasoning.
+\textbf{Limited Reasoning Ability.} LLMs have demonstrated decent performance on some basic logical reasoning tasks when provided with question-answer examples.
 However, they exhibit poor performance on tasks that require the ability to comprehend and utilize supporting evidence for deriving conclusions.
 While LLMs typically generate valid reasoning steps, they face challenges when multiple candidate steps are deemed valid \cite{saparov2023language}.
-Even though LLMs fare well in answering factual questions, their capacity to merge factual knowledge with reasoning does not experience significant improvement.
 This results from LLMs being primed to solely choose the answer with the highest word overlapping with the input question.
-Additionally, LLMs struggle with predicting entity relationships due to their emphasis on shallow co-occurrence and sequence patterns of words that fail to establish explicit relationships and structures between entities.
-Moreover, despite exhibit some basic numerical and symbolic reasoning abilities \cite{chang2023language}, LLMs face difficulties in numerical computation, especially for symbols infrequently encountered during pre-training.
+Additionally, LLMs struggle with predicting entity relationships due to their emphasis on shallow co-occurrence and sequence patterns of words.
+Moreover, despite exhibiting some basic numerical and symbolic reasoning abilities \cite{chang2023language}, LLMs face difficulties in numerical computation, especially for symbols infrequently encountered during pre-training.
+KGs explicitly capture the relations among concepts, which are essential for reasoning and can be utilized to enhance LLMs with structural reasoning capabilities.
+Previous studies have demonstrated that the integration of textual semantics and structural reasoning yields significant enhancement in the reasoning ability of LLMs \cite{wang2023unifying,GreaseLM}.

 \textbf{Insufficient Domain Knowledge.} Because of the limited availability of domain-specific corpus, LLMs may not perform as well on domain-specific tasks as on general ones.
-For instance, while such models generally capture frequent patterns from general texts, generating medical reports, which involve numerous technical terms, may pose great challenge for LLMs.
+For instance, while such models generally capture frequent patterns from general texts, generating medical reports, which involve numerous technical terms, may pose a great challenge for LLMs.
 This limitation suggests that during pre-training, it is difficult for LLMs to acquire sufficient domain knowledge, and injecting additional specialized knowledge may come at the cost of losing previously learned information, given the issue of catastrophic forgetting.
 Therefore, developing effective techniques for knowledge injection is of critical importance to enhance the performance of LLMs on specialized domains.
+Domain KGs are effective and standardized knowledge bases for specific domains, offering a feasible source for unified domain knowledge.
+For example, Ding \textit{et al.} \cite{KnowledgeDA} proposed a unified domain LLM development service that leverages domain KGs to enhance the training process, which effectively improves LLMs' performance on domain-specific tasks.